ducanh19082007/laplacian-market-signals/README.md

 # FOREX_farming

 A real-time, cross-venue market structure engine for cryptocurrency exchange rates.
-It builds a live directed graph of currency pairs across multiple brokers, analyses the graph's structure and dynamics, and turns that analysis into three concrete outputs: a market health signal, a per-pair regime classification, and engineered features for predictive trading models.
+It builds a live directed graph of currency pairs across multiple brokers, analyses the graph's structure and dynamics, and turns that analysis into three concrete outputs: a **market health signal**, a **per-pair regime classification**, **and ML feature engineering for trading signals**.

 > Currently streaming Binance (BTC, ETH, BNB, SOL) over a K4 intra-venue graph, with OANDA and IBKR wired in as mock feeds pending real broker integration.